TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Range.md

 # New-B1Range

 ## SYNOPSIS
-Creates a new DHCP Range in BloxOneDDI IPAM
+Creates a new DHCP Range in Universal DDI IPAM

 ## SYNTAX